 I’ve long posted food- and cake-related stuff to my personal blog, but as I began branching further into teaching classes on my weird techniques in 2011, I decided it was time to put the yummy stuff into its own home where I could babble on and on about the goodness – and the occasional catastrophe – with lots of photos, all without driving everybody crazy over at the personal blog where some people don’t care about food.

 So here we go: a blog about my kitchen experiments.
 It’ll mostly be cake and baking stuff, but when I find a good recipe, I’ll share that too, including how we tweaked it.
 I’ll try to lure my husband into occasionally posting his kitchen science as well, since he’s the cook and I’m the baker, usually.
-As we teach our daughter to cook, maybe one day she’ll make a post or two as well.

 About The Title